IamOlgaOlga/party_maker/README.md

 - For DTO classes in order to write less code I decided not to create a separate class for each kind of request/response.
 I use the same class for multiple requests/responses.
 But if it's more clear for developers (or in case of a bigger project) I can create separate classes for each request/response.
+This decision is imperfect and was made to save some time.
+It can be further improved by providing each request with its own class and specific validation rules on each field which will result in more detailed error messages.